-During 2020, the Hospital received \$2,699,029 of distributions from the CARES Act Provider Relief Fund.
+During the years ended December 31, 2021 and 2020, the Hospital received \$519,894 and \$2,699,029, respectively, of distributions from the CARES Act Provider Relief Fund.
 These distributions from the Provider Relief Fund are not subject to repayment, provided the Hospital is able to attest to and comply with the terms and conditions of the funding, including demonstrating that the distributions received have been used for qualifying expenses or lost revenue attributable to COVID-19, as defined by HHS.

 The Hospital accounts for such payments as voluntary nonexchange transactions.
 Payments are recognized as revenue once the applicable terms and conditions to retain the funds have been met.
-Based on an analysis of the compliance and reporting requirements of the Provider Relief Fund and the effect of the pandemic on the Hospital's operating revenues and expenses through December 31, 2020, the Hospital recognized \$1,176,320, related to the Provider Relief Fund, and these payments are recorded as Provider Relief Funds (CARES Act), classified as nonoperating revenues in the accompanying statements of revenues, expenses and changes in net position.
-The unrecognized amount of Provider Relief Fund distributions of \$1,522,709 is recorded as a component of unearned revenue in the accompanying balance sheets.
+Based on an analysis of the compliance and reporting requirements of the Provider Relief Fund and the effect of the pandemic on the Hospital's operating revenues and expenses through December 31, 2021 and 2020, the Hospital recognized \$1,971,884 and \$1,176,320, respectively, related to the Provider Relief Fund, and these payments are recorded as Provider Relief Funds (CARES Act), classified as nonoperating revenues in the accompanying statements of revenues, expenses and changes in net position.
+The unrecognized amount of Provider Relief Fund distributions of \$70,719 and \$1,522,709 is recorded as a component of unearned revenue in the accompanying balance sheets for the years ended December 31, 2021 and 2020, respectively.

+Guidance for reporting use of Provider Relief Fund payments received has changed significantly since distributions were authorized through the CARES Act in March 2020.
+The Hospital has evaluated the "Post-Payment Notice of Reporting Requirements" (Notice) and the Frequently Asked Questions (FAQs) issued by HHS for the years ended December 31, 2021 and 2020, and has recognized revenue accordingly.
 The Hospital will continue to monitor compliance with the terms and conditions of the Provider Relief Fund and the effect of the pandemic on the Hospital's revenues and expenses.
-The terms and conditions governing the Provider Relief Funds are complex and subject to interpretation and change.
-If the Hospital is unable to attest to or comply with current or future terms and conditions the Hospital's ability to retain some or all of the distributions received may be affected.
-The Provider Relief Funds are subject to government oversight, including potential audits.
+The terms and conditions governing the Provider Relief Fund are complex and subject to interpretation and change.
+If the Hospital is unable to attest to or comply with current or future terms and conditions, its ability to retain some or all of the distributions received may be affected.
+Additionally, the amounts recorded in the financial statements compared to the Hospital's Provider Relief Fund reporting could differ.
+Provider Relief Fund payments are subject to government oversight, including potential audits.